 Melbourne’s markets are famous, and the Winter Night Market takes over Queen Victoria Market on Wednesday evenings until August 31.
 Come and enjoy Melbourne’s best street food, brewers, distillers, artisans and entertainment.
 And the Malaysia Hawker Festival tempts with the spices and scents of that tiny nation on September 10 and 11.

 Still got gaps in your holiday diary?
-The Melbourne International Film Festival runs from August 4 -21, the Indian Film Festival from August 12 – 20, and the Melbourne Writers Festival celebrates the written word from September 8 – 11.
+The Melbourne International Film Festival runs from August 3 -20, the Indian Film Festival from August 11 – 20, and

 Australian Rules Football is played at Melbourne’s big stadiums every week, with soccer and rugby at top levels too.